armcha/AutoLinkTextViewV2/README.md

                 "https://en.wikipedia.org/wiki/Wear_OS" to "Wear OS")
 ```

-Or you can attach urlProcessor and transform the url
+Or you can attach urlProcessor and transform it
 ```kotlin
 autoLinkTextView.attachUrlProcessor { originalUrl: String ->
     when {